Welcome to Class Four!

 - Describe the characteristic features of the past, including ideas, beliefs, attitudes and experiences of men, women and children.

 We will consider hidden power in portraits from the past - what was the artist trying to tell us?
+What can we deduce about Henry VIII from his portraits?

 Develop our skills as portrait artists.

 Read about fictional characters and use inference to develop our understanding of how authors create three dimensional and powerful characters.
+We will use fabric technology to create Tudor puppets.

 In French we will look at the characters in the Simpsons show - learning the vocabulary of description in french.